gnunn-gitops/standards/folders.md

         <td valign="top">├──────{pipeline1}/base</td>
         <td valign="top">
             <ul>
                 <li>Includes pipeline plus all artifacts needed for pipeline not called out in separate folders.
-Things like PVCs for workspaces, buildconfigs used by the pipeline, etc go here</li>
+Items like PVCs for workspaces, buildconfigs used by the pipeline, etc go here</li>
                 <li>Pipelines may but do not need to map 1:1 to apps</li>
             </ul>
         </td>